 Students and staff regularly contribute to charities in the UK and overseas.
 Here are some of the charities Gordon's has supported over the last two terms:

 Gordon's has one whole school charity and three further charities chosen annually by students and staff.
 The whole school charity is the Camelthorn Foundation which is raising money to build a girls' boarding house (to be known as Gordon's House) at the Ngamo School, Zimbabwe.
-In addition, CRY (Cardiac Risk in the Young) and Papyrus (prevention of young suicide) and the Healthcare Workers’ Foundation, which supports NHS workers will benefit from charitable giving this year.
+In addition, CRY (Cardiac Risk in the Young) and Papyrus (prevention of young suicide) and Angus' Army, raising funds for the Royal Marsden Cancer Charity, will benefit from charitable giving this year.

 Whole School Charity - The Camelthorn Foundation